Anti-gay purges in Chechnya: Salekh Magamadov and Ismail Isaev

-The brothers Salekh Magamadov and Ismail Isaev, who are queer, moved to the city of Nizhny Novgorod in Russia July 2020 with the intention to flee the country.
+The brothers Salekh Magamadov and Ismail Isaev, who are gay, moved to the city of Nizhny Novgorod in Russia July 2020 with the intention to flee the country.
 Chechen authorities abducted them and took them back in February 2021.
-They were booked under the country’s anti-terrorism laws for allegedly providing food to terrorists.
+They were booked under the country's anti-terrorism laws for allegedly providing food to terrorists.
 In February 2022 they were convicted.
 They appealed but the decision upheld.

 Idris Arsamikov

 Idris Arsamikov fled to the Netherlands in 2018 after having been tortured.
 In May 2022, Arsamikov returned to Chechnya to attend his father's funeral.
-Once in Chechnya, the police confiscated all his foreign documents so he couldn’t leave.
+Once in Chechnya, the police confiscated all his foreign documents so he could not leave.
 He was repeatedly arrested and tortured during the year.
 On February 15, 2023, he was arrested again at Moscow Domodedovo Airport, charged with fraud, and sent back to Chechnya.
 His whereabouts are unknown.
-A video made while in jail shows Arsamakiv saying that he is fine and does not need help.
+A video made while in jail shows Arsamikov saying that he is fine and does not need help.